I guess you could say that I’ve been practicing “The Secret” for the last couple months. Kind of.

 Despite the apparent torture required to catalyze my viewing, I really did enjoy it.
 It was inspirational and empowering, if not occasionally hokey.

-Of course, he was a hispanic gentleman — Hey-soos — but as I normally feel just a little scared for my freakin’ life when circling the Los Angeles airport (if you’ve ever done it, you know what I mean — it’s like a little taste of Mexico City, or San Francisco), I instantly felt a little better knowing that the Savior would be my driver that day.
+Of course, he was a hispanic gentleman — correct pronunciation: Hey-soos — but as I normally feel just a little scared for my freakin’ life when circling the Los Angeles airport (if you’ve ever done it, you know what I mean), I instantly felt a little better knowing that the Savior would be my driver that day.

 He screamed around corners, scraping bumpers and inciting all sorts of hostile honking.
 He ran red lights and stopped abruptly, causing baggage to fly angrily off the rack.

 With my newfound Secret, I, of course, was “attracting” safety.